litosmunoz/Project-1/README.md

 - Dynamic table to see per year, the number of fatalities and the number of people that survived.
 - We create two new columns, total (nº fatalities + nº of people that survived) and one for the % of fatalities respect to the total.

-- __Graph 5__ - Evolution of Fatality rate in the USA.
+- Graph 5 - Evolution of Fatality rate in the USA.
 <img src="images/Hypothesis 2/Graph_5.png" width="2000" height="600">
-- **Graph 6** - Percentage of people that survive to attacks in the USA.
+- Graph 6 - Density of people that survive to attacks in the USA.
 <img src="images/Hypothesis 2/Graph_6.png" width="2000" height="600">
-- **Graph 7** - Number of people that died or survived due to attacks of sharks in the USA.
+- Graph 7 - Number of people that died or survived due to attacks of sharks in the USA.
 <img src="images/Hypothesis 2/Graph_7.png" width="1600" height="600">

 __Conclusion__